This article can also be found in the Premium Editorial Download "Customer Experience Exchange: How to make customer experience strategy a priority."

 Download it now to read this article plus other related content.

 Advertising is no longer the only way to create effective customer impressions.
 Today, customers themselves are helping companies improve customer experience management (CEM).
-Most companies today are using social media sites as spaces for interactive dialogue about

 “So many companies say, ‘We're going to build a Twitter campaign,’ with no goal in mind of what kind of return they want,” says analyst Zach Hofer-Shall of Forrester Research Inc. in Cambridge, Mass.
 “There is often little regard to who a customer is and who that customer is not.”